Jestercheek123/EvaP/Testing.md

 * A participant must be notified if he or she has not performed yet the evaluation for a course whose evaluation phase is about to expire.
 * All contributors and participants of a course must be notified when the evaluation results are ``published``.
 * A login key email must be sent to an external user upon a login key generation request.
 For obvious reasons, the email must contain the login key.
 * Manual emails must be sent out properly to all recipients, for every combination of the audience (for details on the options, please see the [[Emails]] page).
-Only one email should be received by each recipient, no matter what combination of user groups was chosen.
+Usually only one email should be received by each recipient, no matter what combination of user groups was chosen.

 We need to make sure that
 * emails are sent at the right time to the right users.
 E.g. hitting the button on the webpage that triggers a list of courses to become ``pending for lecturer approval`` *must* result in emails being sent.